-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years expectation there will be clinics to cover at the Kenepuru campus from time to time.
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years time as part of Variance Response you may be required to work in other areas.

-Location This position is expected to work from the Wellington Campus, with an
+Location This position is expected to work from Wellington Regional Hospital.
+From time to